 (The reason those children were able to behave this way in the classroom is because being a Montessori school where everyone works individually or in small groups, the teacher isn’t always able to observe the goings on of the whole class because they teach via individual and small-group presentations.
 I have nothing against Montessori or that particular school as I sent all my kids there.
 But the system does mean that while teachers (known as ‘directors’) are giving those presentations, the other students aren’t closely supervised.
 There’s an assistant teacher in each classroom, but they also help students individually.
-The students also choose to sit and work wherever they want to – at a desk or on the floor – and so apparently my daughter always chose to sit in the boys’ way.
-I’m not against Montessori, by the way – my eldest daughter was happy in her class, which had a great group of children who, on the whole, got along, and the system suited her learning style.
-She also had an exceptional teacher.)
+The students also choose to sit and work wherever they want to – at a desk or on the floor – and so apparently my daughter always chose to sit in the boys’ way.)

 A New Teacher and New Principal

 It took until a new teacher and a new principal joined the school for change to occur.

 The new teacher took the time to observe the class from the sidelines while she asked another teacher to take over the lessons, and she saw what was going on.

 She also considered my daughter as an individual, with feelings and thoughts affected by her history in the class.
 What she reported was that my daughter was obviously uncomfortable and defensive in the class but she also saw that she had a very good reason to be.